lynshi/dotfiles/README.md

 ## Omitted on MacOS
 - Go is installed via a package file on Mac, so is omitted from automation.
 - .NET seems to be an installer too.

+## Notes
+- The `Update ~/.zshrc for virtualenvwrapper` step might need to be edited as the Python version changes.